td-github-training/td-github-training.github.io/docs/docs/basic/git/repositories.md

 ### git fetch

-`git fetch` This command downloads commits, files, and refs from a remote repository to your local repository, but it does not merge them with your local branches.
+`git fetch` downloads commits, files, and refs from a remote repository to your local repository, but it does not merge them with your local branches.

 It's a safe way to see what's happening on the remote repository before integrating changes into your local working copy.
 After fetching, you can inspect the changes or merge them manually with `git merge`.

 ### git pull

-`git pull` This command is essentially a combination of `git fetch` followed by `git merge`.
+`git pull` is essentially a combination of `git fetch` followed by `git merge`.
 It downloads changes from the remote repository and immediately applies those changes to your current branch.

 This is typically used when you want to update your local branch with all data from its remote counterpart.

 ### git push

-The `git push` command is used to upload local repository content to a remote repository.
-It's a fundamental command in Git that allows you to share your commits with others.
+`git push` is used to upload local repository content to a remote repository.

-#### Basic Push

-The simplest use of `git push` is to upload your commits to the default remote repository (usually called `origin`) and the branch that you're currently on:
+To upload your commits to the **default** remote repository (usually called `origin`) and the branch that you're currently on:

 ```bash
 git push
 ```

-#### Pushing to a Specific Remote

-If you have multiple remote repositories, you can specify which one to push to:
+If you have **multiple** remote repositories, you can specify which one to push to:

 ```bash
 git push <remote-name>
 ```

-Replace `<remote-name>` with the name of the remote repository you want to push to.

-#### Pushing a Specific Branch

-You can also specify which branch you want to push:
+You can also specify a **specific** branch you want to push:

 ```bash
 git push <remote-name> <branch-name>
 ```

-Replace `<branch-name>` with the name of the branch you want to push.

 #### Setting the Upstream Branch